 The Westlake Boys’ High School Rowing Society was first established in 1970 when a dedicated group of parents decided to assist a number of students who were keen to get involved in rowing.
 The Society was incorporated in 1991.
 From a small beginning of 8 rowers, the Westlake Boys’ Rowing Society has now grown to a typical size of 50-60 rowers per year – one of the largest and best known school squads in the country.
+Our vision is to create champion rowers and champion young men.

 Athletes who started their rowing careers at Westlake and who progressed to represent New Zealand in successful crews include:

-- Cameron Webster – current New Zealand representative in the Elite men’s eight squad.
+- Cameron Webster – current New Zealand representative in the Elite men’s eight squad

 - Finn Howard– 2013 U23 World Rowing Championships – Gold in the Eight and 2010 Junior World Championships